Improved Internode Messaging

 The basic per-link limit is consumed in isolation before any endpoint or global limit is imposed.
 Each node-pair has three links: urgent, small and large.
-So any given node may have a maximum of
+Any given node may have a maximum of

-N*3 * (internode_application_send_queue_capacity_in_bytes + internode_application_receive_queue_capacity_in_bytes)messages queued without any coordination between them although in practice, with token-aware routing, only RF*tokens nodes should need to communicate with significant bandwidth.
+N*3 * (internode_application_send_queue_capacity in bytes + internode_application_receive_queue_capacity in bytes)of messages data queued without any coordination between them although in practice, with token-aware routing, only RF*tokens nodes should need to communicate with significant bandwidth.